PrefectHQ/prefect/docs/guide/welcome/why_prefect.md

 Most workflow systems have an "implicit success" criteria.
 This means that if a task stops without crashing, it is considered "succesful"; otherwise, it "fails".
 This is an incredibly limiting view of the world.
 What if you wanted to skip a task?
 What if you wanted to pause it?
 If the entire system fails, can you restore it just as it was?
 Can you guarantee that a task will only run once, even if multiple systems in disjoint environments are attempting to run it?

-By embuing every task and workflow with a strong notion of "state", Prefect enables a rich vocabulary to describe a workflow at any moment before, during, or after its execution.
+By imbuing every task and workflow with a strong notion of "state", Prefect enables a rich vocabulary to describe a workflow at any moment before, during, or after its execution.